-- (1) Cut the wire end with cutting pliers, then strip the insulation to expose the stranded wiring about 10 mm and tightly twist the wire ends.
-Then attach the ring pressure terminal. - (2) Using a Phillips head screwdriver, remove the terminal screw(s) on the terminal board. - (3) Using a ring connector fastener or pliers, securely clamp each stripped wire end with a ring pressure terminal. - (4) Place the ring pressure terminal, and replace and tighten the removed terminal screw using a screwdriver.
+- (1) Cut the wire end with cutting pliers, then strip the insulation to expose the stranded wiring about 10 mm and tightly twist the wire ends. - (2) Using a Phillips head screwdriver, remove the terminal screw(s) on the terminal board. - (3) Using a ring connector fastener or pliers, securely clamp each stripped wire end with a ring pressure terminal. - (4) Place the ring pressure terminal, and replace and tighten the removed terminal screw using a screwdriver.